whatbug/spthon/README.md

 # spthon
-基于swoole服务开发http框架
+Base on http server of swoole framework

-开启服务后台运行  php spthon start -d
+Enable services to run  php spthon start -d

-常见问题
+Asking
-1.启动失败 这种情况使用php -m查看是否安装swoole扩展
+1.failed to run, which can run shell command 'php -m' to checkout installed swolle extension already please.